-Important: 易灵思[®] recommends that you limit the number of LVDS as GPIO set as output and bidirectional to 14 per bank to avoid switching noise.
+Important: 易灵思[®] recommends that you limit the number of LVDS as GPIO set as output and bidirectional to 16 (QFP144, BGA169 and BGA256) or 14 (BGA324 and BGA400) per bank to avoid switching noise.
 The Efinity software issues a warning if you exceed the recommended limit.